 Alongside the success of EIGH, Professor AlSadi has been a major sponsor of several scholarship and cultural exchange programs between UK universities and the Middle East, as well as being a major donor to independent charitable projects such the Mineseeker Foundation, Al-Aman Fund for the Future of Orphans and Madrasati public schools initiative – among others.
 Professor AlSadi’s most recent major charitable programme – The AlSadi Changing Lives Programme – has provided hundreds of UK students with the opportunity to visit Jordan and enhance their understanding of the region.
 The programme brings UK students and Jordanian youth together to learn about the others’ culture, life and mentality.
 Local organisations facilitate the groups’ interactions and benefit from international experience, training and exposure.

 Professor AlSadi also serves his Iraqi compatriots in Jordan through his leadership of the Iraqi Business Council (IBC), which has been a key facilitator of Jordanian-Iraqi relations since 2006.
 The IBC now coordinates over $14 billion in Iraqi investments and trade in Jordan.
 Professor AlSadi is also a member of the Vice-Chancellor’s Advisory Board at Coventry University.

-To learn more about Professor AlSadi and his motivations for giving back to society, please watch this guest lecture from 2013:
+To learn more about Professor AlSadi and his motivations for giving back to society, please watch this video: